brainrake/consistent/README.md

 Modal logic introduces the pair of operators "possibly" and "necessarily".
 If something is necessarily true, it can not possibly not be true.
 Again, only one is required to be basic.
 One may introduce "actually" to distinguish possible truths that are deemed true in the actual world (but don't necessarily follow from logical axioms or prior knowledge).

+On this we can build the notion of possible worlds, meaning possible states of affairs: how things could have turned out, assuming some things were different than they actually are.

 More on this: Modal Logic